-To achieve the best finish, follow the instructions provided from Stove Bright.
-The paint on your stove must be baked on.
-When burning your stove for the first 2-3 times it is very important that the room be well ventilated.
+To achieve the best finish, the paint on your stove must be baked on.
+When burning your stove for the first few times it is very important that the room be well ventilated.
 Open all windows and doors.
 Smoke and fumes caused by the curing process may cause discomfort to some individuals.
+See Hang Tag from Forrest Paint.